HistoryThis section has been translated automatically.

 Upon detection of double-strand breaks (DSBs), the wild-type kinase encoded by ATM initiates the DNA damage response by phosphorylating histone H2AX and subsequently various other proteins such as BRCA1 (see BRCA1 gene below) and the MRE11-RAD50-NBS1 (MRN) complex, which are placed at the damaged site.
 In addition, the ATM protein phosphorylates p53, leading to expression of the cyclin-dependent kinase inhibitor p21 and consequent senescence or apoptosis.

 The AT gene defect causes, among other things, increased radiosensitivity.

 Caution.
 Iatrogenic tumor induction during extensive radiographic diagnosis.
 Recombination defect during T cell maturation?

 ManifestationThis section has been translated automatically.

 Clinical featuresThis section has been translated automatically.

-- Neurological: Progressive cerebellar ataxia, trunk and extremities affected; oculomotor apraxia, typical sloping shoulders, head tilt to one side, general muscle weakness, dysarthritic speech, strabismus, nystagmus, peripheral neuropathy, lack of tendon reflexes.
-In CT: Brain atrophy; mental retardation in about one third, usually not clearly pronounced before the age of 10.
+Neurologic: Progressive cerebellar ataxia, trunk and extremities affected; oculomotor apraxia, typically sloping shoulders, head tilt to one side, generalized muscle weakness, dysarthritic speech, strabismus, nystagmus, peripheral neuropathy, absent tendon reflexes.
+CT: cerebral atrophy; mental retardation in about one-third, usually not marked until 10 years of age.

-- Immunological: Reduced cellular immune defence (IgA deficiency) leads to reduced resistance to infections with recurrent bacterial infections, especially of the maxillary sinuses and lungs.
-Hypoplasia or agenesia of the thymus, hypoplasia of the lymphatic tissue.
+Immunological: Decreased cellular immune defense (IgA deficiency) leads to decreased resistance to infection with recurrent bacterial infections especially of maxillary sinuses and lungs.
+Hypoplasia or agenesis of the thymus, hypoplasia of the lymphoid tissue.

 LaboratoryThis section has been translated automatically.